 Don’t forget that when you work with an influencer, you’re getting more than just a platform to share your message – you’re working with a living, breathing human being, with their own past, present and future.
 Add to that, their audience tends to know a lot about them and what’s going on in their lives and they bring this knowledge when they view your ad.

-With this in mind, make sure you think carefully about whether there’s any reason that the influencer you’re working with might be inappropriate for the product you’re advertising.
+Make sure you think carefully about whether there’s any reason that the influencer you’re working with might be inappropriate for the product you’re advertising.
 For example, the ASA has upheld against an ad for a weight loss food supplement because the influencer promoting it was known to be pregnant at the time it appeared.
 They considered that the ad was irresponsible because it could encourage pregnant women to use the product to lose weight, which would be an unsafe practice.

 For further advice on what to bear in mind, feel free to contact our Copy Advice team for free, bespoke, advice on your own influencer campaign.